- Weighted blanket benefits

 Here are a few conditions that adults may face more often than children where a weighted blanket may be of assistance in relieving symptoms:

 - Major depressive and generalized anxiety disorder – These are both prevalent mental challenges faced in the U.S and are often interlinked.
-Plus, it’s been an interesting year.

-Calming the racing mind is easier said than done, and the monkey brain typically advances towards poor decision-making.
+Calming the racing mind is easier said than done, and the brain typically advances towards poor decision-making.

 Nip those unproductive thoughts in the butt by introducing a weighted blanket.
 This study found that weighted blankets significantly reduced patient pulse rates and, thus, the churning mind.

 In addition, researchers found that weighted blankets were patient-centered and trauma-supported alternatives to traditional medical options.
 Give them a shot during your next panic attack (even though we do not wish one upon you).
 Check out this article to learn more about using a weighted blanket for anxiety.

 - Post-traumatic stress disorder (PTSD) – It’s hard to say when a trigger will get the best of your mind.